 Answers to some frequently asked questions related to Nomad.

-What happens to the 1E Nomad client during an upgrade?
+What happens to the Nomad client during an upgrade?
 Does it halt its processes?

-Yes, if a deployment is in place then it can affect the LSZ generation process on the distribution point.
-The upgrade does not take more than 5 minutes on the distribution points.
+Yes, if a deployment is in place then it can affect the LSZ generation process on the Distribution Point.
+The upgrade does not take more than 5 minutes on the Distribution Points.
 So we can schedule a time when there is no deployment scheduled and perform the Nomad upgrade steps.
-Also if we have upgraded Nomad on the distribution points however clients were not upgraded right away, it will still work because it supports backward compatibility.
+Also if we have upgraded Nomad on the Distribution Points however Nomad clients were not upgraded right away, it will still work because it supports backward compatibility.

 Is the Nomad upgrade immediate or is a reboot required?

 When it's just the NomadBranch tools being upgraded nothing needs to be rebooted.
-However, if the ConfigMgr version is also upgraded (i.e. from ConfigMgr 2007 to 2012, or 2012 to CB) then a NomadBranch service restart may be required.
+However, if the Configuration Manager version is also upgraded then a NomadBranch service restart may be required.

 Is there a report that shows 100% completion update of all Nomad clients?

-Nomad 6.1 now includes the Nomad Dashboard which has a tile for client version distribution.
+The Nomad Dashboard has a tile for Nomad client version distribution.

 How does Nomad get the actual available bandwidth on the computer and using 50% of the available bandwidth during working hours and 80% of available bandwidth during non-working hour to download a package?